jvde-github/AIS-catcher/README.md

 For testing, do not use the development version (edge) but instead download the latest release.
 The development version might not work.

-**Edge**: Addition of support for the `Raspberry Pi Model B Rev 2`.
-The development in the main branche has been focusing recently on various performance improvements to run AIS-catcher on a `Raspberry Pi Model B Rev 2`.
-I also discovered that the fixed point downsampling for the RTL-SDR at 1.536 MSPS was significantly slower on Windows x64 than on Win32 for some reason.
+**Edge**: Support for the **Raspberry Pi Model B Rev 2** via performance enhancements.
-Now I implemented a trick to speed up the fixed point downsampling significantly with only a very small impact on accuracy.
-This feauture can  be activated with the ```-F``` switch (only works for RTL-SDR at 1536K).
+I implemented a trick to speed up fixed point downsampling significantly with only a very small impact on accuracy.
+This new feauture can  be activated with the ```-F``` switch (only works for RTL-SDR at 1536K).
-To get an idea on a Raspberry PI (700 MHz), I used the following command to decode from file on the aforementioned Raspberry Pi:
+To give an idea of the performance improvement on a Raspberry PI (700 MHz), I used the following command to decode from a file on the aforementioned Raspberry Pi:
 ```
 AIS-catcher -r posterholt.raw -s 1536000 -b -q -v
 ```